ldhandley/Unreal.js-Wiki/Accessing-basic-types.md

 **Note**: many useful enums are already available in Unreal.js.

-There are no clever way to add other UE enums: Grab code and paste it guarded with UENUM (for example: [EJavascriptWidgetMode](https://github.com/ncsoft/Unreal.js-core/blob/master/Source/JavascriptEditor/JavascriptEditorLibrary.h#L8)).
+There is no clever way to add other UE enums: Grab code and paste it guarded with UENUM (for example: [EJavascriptWidgetMode](https://github.com/ncsoft/Unreal.js-core/blob/master/Source/JavascriptEditor/JavascriptEditorLibrary.h#L8)).